Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 a set of Alluxio workers.
 The Alluxio masters each write to its `alluxio-journal-volume`, which is an `emptyDir` that gets wiped out when the Pod is shut down.
-- *singleMaster-hdfsJournal* directory gives you the Kubernetes ConfigMap, 3 Alluxio masters with a set of workers.
+- *singleMaster-hdfsJournal* directory gives you the Kubernetes ConfigMap, 1 Alluxio master with a set of workers.
 The journal is in a shared UFS location.
 In this template we use HDFS as the UFS.